Forced MarriageLegal 8.60

-2 The Act amends the Family Law Act 1996 by inserting a whole new set of sections, which empower the High Court and county courts to make forced marriage protection orders (FMPOs) for the purpose of providing legal means of protection for persons who are being or have been forced into marriage.
+2. The Forced Marriage (Civil Protection) Act 2007, which received Royal Assent on 26 July 2007 and was brought into force in November 2008, amends the Family Law Act 1996 by inserting a whole Part 4A, the sections of which empower the High Court and county courts to make forced marriage protection orders (FMPOs) for the purpose of providing legal means of protection for persons who are being or have been forced into marriage.
 A person is deemed to be forced into a marriage if he or she is forced by another person to enter into a marriage without his or her free and full consent.
 The courts are given wide powers to include in FMPOs such prohibitions, restrictions or requirements or such other terms as are considered appropriate and may relate to conduct outside the United Kingdom.
 Thus a court could for example issue an order prohibiting a family from taking an unwilling daughter abroad for the purpose of marriage or an order in the case of a daughter who has left home to take refuge from her family, forbidding other members of her family from trying to contact or molest her.

-3 The Act deals with the problem of young people under pressure to marry who are afraid to seek help from authority against their own parents.
+3. The Act deals with the problem of young people under pressure to marry who are afraid to seek help from authority against their own parents.
 An application to the court may be made by the person to be protected but may also be made by a relevant third party.
 “Relevant third party” means a person or body to be specified by order of the Lord Chancellor and could include e.g. other relatives, Social Services departments of local authorities.
 Any other person may make an application with the leave of the court.
 In certain circumstances the court may make an order even though no application has been made.
 In the normal way when an application is made to a court for an order against a particular person, notice of the proceedings must be given to the person concerned in accordance with rules of court.
 In the case of FMPOs however, the Act specifically provides that the court may, in any case where it considers that it is just and convenient to do so, make a FMPO even though the respondent, the person against whom the order is to be made, has not been given notice of the proceedings.
 In these various ways the Act gives maximum flexibility to the court to ensure that the FMPO regime has teeth.

 Harry Mitchell QC